-who are interested in furthering the purposes of the CIO and who by applying for membership has indicated his, her or its agreement to become a member and acceptance of the duty of members set out in sub-clause (iii) of this clause.
+Membership of the CIO is open to anyone who is interested in furthering its purposes, and who, by applying for membership, has indicated his, her or its agreement to become a member and acceptance of the duty of members set out in sub-clause (3) of this clause.

-A member may be an individual, a corporate body, or an individual or corporate body representing an organisation which is not incorporated.
+A member may be an individual, a corporate body, or [an individual or corporate body representing] an organisation which is not incorporated.